orharazi/DS-homeAssignment/README.md

 - I decided not to store the Alerts data in local storage and make an API call on load to get them because if some of the alerts changed, the user will see the newest alerts.
 - The alerts are sorted by severity. (high to low)
 - The API provider didn't provide options for severity, so I tried to understand it myself and also prevent wasting time.
 I saw three options: `N/A`, `low`, and `high`.
 These are the severities this app supports.
+- i used react-bootstrap lib for the styling.

 **I'm here for any questions; feel free to reach me through WhatsApp or phone call :)**